mkonda/repsheet/README.md

   RepsheetEnabled On
   RepsheetRedisTimeout 5 # This is milliseconds
   RepsheetAction Notify|Block # Nofity adds a header to the downstream request.
-Block returns a 403
+Block returns a 403 RepsheetPrefix [repsheet] # Specify the prefix for logging
 </IfModule>
 ```